800-999-7378

 Wet Environments

 In many food packaging applications, protection from liquids like water and cleaning solutions are vital.
 Packaging machines for products like cheese, meat, or candy need to be cleaned regularly, and exposed components must be rated to withstand a company's strict washdown process.
-Therefore, a liquid IP rating of at least 5 - 8, or even 9K for harsh washdown procedures, should be considered for these applications.
-The solid IP rating, in many cases, does not need to be as high.
+Therefore, a liquid IP rating of at least 5 - 8, or even 9K for harsh washdown procedures. (note: IP67 and IP68 are not ideal for spray-down environments)

 Dusty & Wet Environments